theseus-os/Theseus/osdi20ae/heap_microbenchmarks/README.md

 # Heap Microbenchmarks
 This folder includes all necessary materials to run the heap microbenchmarks on Theseus.
 ## Description
-The results comparing three different versions of the heap are given in Table 2 of the paper.
+In this evaluation we run 2 different microbenchmarks to measure the performance of three different versions of the heap, as given in Table 2 of the paper.
 The microbenchmarks we run are:
-- **threadtest:**
+- **threadtest:** allocates and deallocates 100 million 8-byte objects
-- **shbench:**

-In each of these benchmarks, the OS function being measured is run for at least a thousand iterations, after which the mean and standard deviation are calulated.
+- **shbench:** allocates and deallocates 19 million randomly sized objects between 1 and 1000 bytes

-In the subfolders **/loadable** and **/static** we have provided pre-built images of 2 configurations of Theseus on which we ran these benchmarks.
-More information is given below of how to compile and run the two versions.
+In the subfolders **/unsafe**, **/partially_safe** and **/safe** we have provided pre-built images of 3 configurations of Theseus on which we ran these benchmarks.
+More information is given below of how to compile and run the different versions.

 ## Running the Benchmarks
-To run all three versions of Theseus and obtain the results for all benchmarks, run **script.sh**.
+To run all three versions of Theseus and obtain results forboth benchmarks, run **script.sh**.
 `./script.sh`
-A table with the results for each benchmark will be printed out at the end.
+A table with the mean and standard deviation for each benchmark will be printed out at the end.

 Another way is to build the images as given below, launch Theseus, and run the following commands in the Theseus terminal:
 `heap_eval --threadtest`
 `heap_eval --shbench`

+### Note: QEMU running time
+It will take a few hours to run the benchmarks on all 3 versions of Theseus on QEMU.
+On real hardware they are much faster.

 ## Versions
 ### Unsafe Heap
 The version of Theseus using the unsafe heap can be built for these benchmarks using the command:

-`make iso THESEUS_CONFIG+=unsafe_heap`
+`make run THESEUS_CONFIG+=unsafe_heap`

 ### Partially Safe Heap
 The version of Theseus using the partially safe heap can be built for these benchmarks using the command:

-`make iso`
+`make run`

 ### Safe Heap
 The version of Theseus using the safe heap can be built for these benchmarks using the command:
-`make iso THESEUS_CONFIG+=safe_heap`
+`make run THESEUS_CONFIG+=safe_heap`